What Cheese Goes on Pizza?

 While fresh mozzarella is an excellent topping for pizza, you should first ensure it is completely dry before using it.

-A cheese that is too wet will result in puddles of cheese water on your pizza, weakening the crust and muddling the sauce.
+Too wet cheese will result in puddles of cheese water on your pizza, weakening the crust and muddling the sauce.

 To prevent this, remove the cheese from its brine and dry it in the refrigerator for at least 15 minutes.
 Then, slice the mozzarella into small pieces before putting it on your pizza.